rackerlabs/support-how-to/content/office-365/manage-multi-factor-authentication-for-users-in-office-365.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 Requiring multi-factor authentication for all users safeguards access to your organization's data and applications.
 Multi-factor authentication requires users to provide a second form of authentication when accessing their account.
-This second form of authentication is an additional layer of security, and minimizes the chances of account compromise.
+This second form of authentication is an additional layer of security and minimizes the chances of account compromise.

 ### Enable multi-factor authentication for a user